-Businesses can use a variety of pay structures to compensate employees.
+Businesses can use a variety of pay structures to compensate employees, including job-based and grade-based.
 The job-based pay structure has been widely used by businesses because it links the job position directly to pay.
 However, this structure has disadvantages because employers are limited in considering other factors that more accurately measures a worker's value.

 Increased Operating Costs